a94marbo/eu-roaming-guard/README.md

 # 🛡️ EU Roaming Guard

-Very earlöy in development, just tested it on my own device, an A56.
-However should work on more OEMs, see below.
+Very early in development; just tested it on my own device, an A56.
+However should work on more OEMs; see below.

 An automated Android utility designed to prevent unexpected "bill shock" by instantly managing Mobile Data Roaming based on the connected Mobile Network Operator's country code (MCC).